Thomas Ravenel Says Craig Conover’s Bad Influence Contributed To Kathryn Dennis Losing Child Custody

 “But I will say, in his defense, he has been the one that has created a healthy, safe environment for his children.”

 Craig agrees but says that it was still “s**t” to see and that Kensington was only a few feet away.
-When Cameran tells Craig to not get so upset about it, Craig points out that Thomas fought so hard for child custody but is now ignoring them when he sees them.
+When Cameran tells Craig not to get so upset about it, Craig points out that Thomas fought so hard for child custody but is now ignoring them when he sees them.

 In an early Southern Charm season 4 episode, Kathryn Dennis admitted that she lost custody of Kensington and St. Julien after failing her court-ordered drug tests.
 She told co-star Danni Baird that she spent the summer in Malibu undergoing rehab.
-Kathryn also admitted that Thomas Ravenel has full custody, that she hasn’t seen the children for a long time and that she and Thomas don’t have any kind of co-parenting relationship.
+Kathryn also admitted that Thomas Ravenel has full custody; she hasn’t seen the children for a long time, and she and Thomas don’t have any kind of co-parenting relationship.
 As previously reported by the Inquisitr, Kathryn’s co-star and former friend, Jennifer Snowden, recently claimed that Kathryn is still using drugs and thus still can’t see her kids.